nohabean/nohabean/README.md

 # Hello, my name is Noah

-I am currently a packaging engineer at Honda and a computer science student at Oregon State University with the goal of becoming a software engineer.
+I am currently a DevOps Engineer at Huntington Bank and working on obtaining my Master's of Science in Computer Science from Georgia Tech.

 -----